embench/embench-iot/doc/README.md

 - `--baseline-output`: Output results in a format suitable for use as baseline data instead of the default text format.
 This can be used instead of the reference data in `baseline-data/size.json`.
+- `--dummy-benchmark`: The directory which contains an empty benchmark used for library and startup routine size adjustments of other benchmarks.
 - `--help`: Provide help on the arguments.

+Before calculating relative or absolute benchmark sizes, the size of `dummy-benchmark` metrics is subtracted from each benchmark's size to account for toolchain specific size overhead in supporting code.

+The size of `text`, `data`, and `rodata` metrics are determined by the flags of elf sections in each benchmark:

+- `text`: allocated and executable
+- `data`: allocated and writable, optionally also executable
+- `rodata`: allocated

 ### Running the benchmark of code speed